Charles Wood (composer): Music

-Sacred music

 Like his better-known colleague Stanford, Wood is chiefly remembered for his Anglican church music: there are over 250 sacred works and many hymn tunes.
 As well as his Communion Service in the Phrygian Mode, his settings of the Magnificat and Nunc dimittis are still popular with cathedral and parish church choirs, particularly the services in F, D and G, and the two settings in E flat.
 During Passiontide his St Mark Passion, written in 1920 for Eric Milner-White, the then Dean of King’s College, Cambridge, is sometimes performed.
 It demonstrates Wood's interest in modal composition, in contrast to the late romantic harmonic style he more usually employs.

-Wood's anthems with organ, Expectans expectavi, and O Thou, the Central Orb are both frequently performed and recorded; as are his unaccompanied anthems Tis the day of Resurrection, Glory and Honour and, most popular of all, Hail, gladdening light and its lesser-known equivalent for men's voices, Great Lord of Lords.
-All Wood's a cappella music demonstrates fastidious craftsmanship and a supreme mastery of the genre, and he is no less resourceful in his accompanied choral works which sometimes include unison sections and have stirring organ accompaniments, conveying a satisfying warmth and richness of emotional expression appropriate to his carefully chosen texts.
+His anthems with organ, Expectans expectavi, and O Thou, the Central Orb are both frequently performed and recorded; as are his unaccompanied anthems Tis the day of Resurrection, Glory and Honour and, most popular of all, Hail, gladdening light and its lesser-known equivalent for men's voices, Great Lord of Lords.

+According to Jeremy Dibble all Wood's a cappella music demonstrates craftsmanship and mastery of the genre, and he is resourceful in his accompanied choral works which sometimes include unison sections and have stirring organ accompaniments, conveying a satisfying warmth and richness of emotional expression appropriate to his carefully chosen texts.
 Wood collaborated with priest and poet George Ratcliffe Woodward in the revival and popularisation of Renaissance tunes to new English religious texts, notably co-editing three books of carols including The Cowley Carol Book.
 Their collaboration also produced Songs of Syon.
-He was co-founder (in 1904) of the Irish Folk Song Society.
-Wood's arrangement of The Irish Famine Song (The Praties They Grow Small Over Here) was recorded in the early 1920s by the Russian tenor Vladimir Rosing, and released on Vocalion A-0168.

-Secular vocal

 After the fashion of the time Wood composed a series of secular choral cantatas between 1885 and 1905, including On Time (1897-8, setting Milton), Dirge for Two Veterans (1901, setting Walt Whitman), and A Ballad of Dundee (1904, setting W.E.
 Aytoun).
 There were also many part songs (such as Full Fathom Five), madrigals (including If Love be Dead, setting Coleridge) and solo songs, one of which, Ethiopia Saluting the Colours (setting Walt Whitman) attained high popularity.

-Chamber
+Wood was also the co-founder (in 1904) of the Irish Folk Song Society.
+His arrangement of The Irish Famine Song (The Praties They Grow Small Over Here) was recorded in the early 1920s by the Russian tenor Vladimir Rosing, and released on Vocalion A-0168.

 He also composed eight string quartets (six numbered, plus the Variations on an Irish Folk Tune and a first movement fragment in G minor), spanning 1885 to 1917.
 The early quartets show the influence of Brahms, but from No. 3 in A minor (1911) a more personal voice emerges, partly through the use of Irish folk melodies and dance tunes as thematic material.
-There are modern recording of No. 3 by the Lindsay Quartet and of No. 6 by the London Chamber Ensemble Quartet.
+There are modern recording of No. 3 by the Lindsay Quartet and of Nos.
+2, 4 and 6 by the London Chamber Ensemble Quartet.
 The quartets were edited after the composer's death by Edward Dent and published in a collected edition by Oxford University Press in 1929.